 Theme: Diamonds in the Rough.
 According to party planners, the 60th anniversary stone is a white diamond.
 So we fashioned our theme around it to honor all the many “rough diamonds” that have made The Grove what it is today.
 The Bohemia City Players, under the direction of Jennifer Mandeville-Schulz, will highlight the life of the most famous one: Opal Whiteley.

-This year we have partnered with the Singing Creek Educational Center (SCEC), that now makes its home in the historic Dr. Snapp House on South River Road, to provide a Living History Village in our Kid Zone area.
+This year we have partnered with the Singing Creek Educational Center (SCEC), that now makes its home in the historic Dr. Snapp House on South River Road, to provide a Living History Village in our Kid's Zone area.
 It will be a “must-see” attraction this year.
 Among the activities it offers will be creating Opal’s fairy houses, corn dolls, clothes washing (on a wash board), 19th-Century era midway games, and Banjo, a picture painting horse!

 Bohemia Mining Days is recognized by the State of Oregon as an Oregon Heritage Tradition, offering three days of family-friendly fun.
-There will be lots to see and do: three parades, live entertainment, a train to transport you into the past (on Friday & Saturday only), themed meals, a carnival, a Civil War encampment in Trailhead Park, and 80+ vendors.
+There will be lots to see and do: three parades, live entertainment, a train to transport you into the past (on Friday & Saturday only), themed meals, a carnival, a zip line, a Civil War encampment in Trailhead Park, and 80+ vendors.
 The unique Slabtown vs. Lemati Feud returns for the 8th year.
 It offers free old-timey games for children and adults that include cash.
 It’s fun to watch (and participate) as Slabtowners and Lematians wage a spirited battle for the most points to claim another Feud victory!